-In truth, it was a first class way of practicing ‘shiny ball syndrome’ and procrastinating from the work I should have been focusing on like creating my own content, digital products, email campaigns, guest posting, and growing my blog forward in the direction it should have been going.
+In truth, it was a first class way of practicing major procrastination from the work I should have been focusing on like creating my own content, digital products, scheduling email campaigns, working on blogger outreach and guest posting, and growing my blog forward in the direction it should have been going.

 Today, I have to admit I still find it very hard not to read other people’s blogs.
 But when I do I take a very disciplined approach and spend a very limited amount of time on them.

-And when I do I read about 3-5 of my favorites and that’s it.
+And when I do I limit it to 3 of my favorites and that’s it.

 When do I read other blogs?